causal-agent/src/music/new.md

 - Xiu Xiu — A Promise
 - Xiu Xiu — Fabulous Muscles
 - Unwound — Leaves Turn Inside You
+- The Body Lovers / The Body Haters

 [1]: https://youtu.be/tADWPTqR_4A
 [2]: https://youtu.be/fzQ6gRAEoy0